PheonixRiseOfTheSapience/AegisSapience-X11-License/README.md

 12.1.
 Profits derived from commercial and non-commercial uses of this License or its derivatives must be shared equally (50%) with the original creator, [Your Name or Entity].
 12.2.
 Non-profit organizations using this License or its derivatives must allocate 5% of any profits made to [Your Name or Entity].
 12.3.
 Additionally, 1% of all profits derived from the use of this License, its derivatives, or associated services must be allocated to GitHub for the usage of Copilot.
+12.4.
+Additionally Line 12.3 can be opted out by agreeing here: true

 Contact Information:
 Email: [Your Email]